-According to the amounts described and according to how CCS and Forwards flows are exchanged, for this hedging strategy, the average hedging ratio is 33%.
+According to the amounts described and according to how CCS and Forwards flows are exchanged, for this hedging strategy, the 2023 average hedging ratio is 33%.
 If necessary, a rebalancing will be performed to maintain this relationship for the strategy.
 According to the timing of the cash flows of the instruments and the hedged item, there is a slight gap in time as the hedged item is a monthly budget while the CCSs have interest exchange on a six-monthly basis and with exchange of the amounts referred to the maturity, and Forwards have weekly maturities.
 Under this structure, the average hedging ratio of the relationship is obtained, and some possible over-hedge is ruled out.

-As of December 31, 2022 and 2021, the prospective effectiveness test resulted in 99% and 99% respectively, confirming that the relationship was highly effective.
-The average hedging ratio were 12% and 11% respectively.
+As of December 31, 2022 the prospective effectiveness test resulted in 99% confirming that the relationship was highly effective.
+The average hedging ratio was 12%.

 In this hedging ratio, the source of ineffectiveness can be caused by three main reasons: the difference in the date of settlement of derivatives and the hedged item, the credit risk and that the budget would become less than the hedging instruments.
-For the year ended December 31, 2023, 2022 and 2021, no ineffectiveness was recognized in earnings.
+For the year ended December 31, 2024, 2023 and 2022, no ineffectiveness was recognized in earnings.

-During 2023, the Company held USD/MXN forwards designated as accounting hedge in order to mitigate the currency risk arising from the business operations.
-The mexican operational subsidiaries of SIGMA (functional currency MXN) are entities that purchase raw material in foreign currency (USD) to carry out the production processes in accordance with the Company's business line.
-Therefore, an increase in the USD/MXN exchange rate negatively affects the cash flows of the operations.
+During 2024 and 2023, the Company held USD/MXN forwards designated as accounting hedge in order to mitigate the currency risk arising from the business operations.
+The Mexican operational subsidiaries of SIGMA (functional currency MXN) are entities that purchase raw material in foreign currency (USD) to carry out the production processes in accordance with the Company's business line.
+Therefore, an increase in the foreign exchange rate USD/MXN negatively affects the cash flows of the operations.

 The currency forwards hedge contracts were contracted by Sigma Alimentos Holding Company.
 However, since the risk lies with the operational entities, intercompany derivatives were made, and individual hedge relationships were designated.
-As of December 31, 2023 the Company held as hedging instruments twelve exchange rate forwards, which it mirrors in its operating entities on a percentage according to their purchase level; meanwhile As of December 31, 2022, there were no outstanding forwards for this hedge.
+As of December 31, 2024 and 2023, the Company held as hedging instruments forty-five and twelve exchange rate forwards, respectively, which it mirrors in its operating entities on a percentage according to their purchase level; meanwhile As of December 31, 2022, there were no outstanding forwards for this hedge.

+2024 2023

-Characteristics Forwards
+Characteristics Forwards Forwards

-Currency USD
+Currency USD USD

-Notional US152,800
+Notional US67,000 US152,800

-Maturity Mar-21-2024
+Maturity Feb -27-2025 Mar-21-2024

-Strike (average) 17.2014
+Strike (average) 20.3104 17.2014

-Carrying amount \$(20,496)
+Carrying amount \$35,557 \$(20,496)

-Change in fair value to measure
+Change in fair value to measure ineffectiveness \$2,246 \$(28,683)

-ineffectiveness \$(28,683)

 Reclassification of OCI to

-earnings \$-
+earnings \$- \$-

-Balance recognized in OCI net of
+Balance recognized in OCI net of reclassifications \$35,557 \$(20,496)

-reclassifications \$(20,496)

-Change in fair value of the hedged

-item to measure ineffectiveness \$29,928
+Change in fair value of the hedged item to measure ineffectiveness \$(2,687) \$29,928

-According to the mentioned amounts, for this hedging strategy, the average hedging ratio is 68%.
+According to the mentioned amounts, for this hedging strategy, the average hedging ratio is 40% and 68%, respectively.
 If necessary, a rebalancing will be performed to maintain this relationship for the strategy.
 The forwards have a weekly maturity.
 Under this structure, the average hedging ratio of the relationship is obtained.

-As of December 31, 2023 the prospective effectiveness test resulted in 99.6%.
+As of December 31, 2024 and 2023, the prospective effectiveness test resulted in 100.0 % and 99.6%, respectively.
 In this hedging ratio, the source of ineffectiveness can be caused by three main reasons: the difference in the date of settlement of derivatives and the hedged item, the credit risk and that the budget would become less than the hedging instruments.
-For the year ended December 31, 2023 no ineffectiveness was recognized in earnings.
+For the year ended December 31, 2024 and 2023 no ineffectiveness was recognized in earnings.